cattle-ops/terraform-aws-gitlab-runner/README.md

 ## The module

 This [Terraform](https://www.terraform.io/) modules creates a [GitLab CI runner](https://docs.gitlab.com/runner/).
-A blog post describes the original version of the the runner.
+A blog post describes the original version of the runner.
 See the post at [040code](https://040code.github.io/2017/12/09/runners-on-the-spot/).
 The original setup of the module is based on the blog post: [Auto scale GitLab CI runners and save 90% on EC2 costs](https://about.gitlab.com/2017/11/23/autoscale-ci-runners/).

 > 💥 BREAKING CHANGE AHEAD: Version 7 of the module rewrites the whole variable section to